jdbi/jdbi/examples/native-demo/README.md

 The [Java Flight Recorder](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170) is a lightweight tool to collect diagnostic and profiling data from JVM applications.
 JFR is supported with Jdbi and can be used in native applications.

-To compile the native application with Flight recorder support, run `./mvnw -Pflight-recorder clean verify`.
+To compile the native application with Flight recorder support, run `mvn -Pflight-recorder clean verify`.

 The flight recorder can be activated with `jdbi3-graalvm-aot-executable -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr"`.